90th Fighter Squadron: Post-Cold War

 In addition to exercises, the 90th Fighter Squadron also undertook real-world deployments during the 1990s and early 2000s (decade).
-From October 1995 until January 1996, the squadron deployed 8 F-15Es and 193 personnel to Aviano Air Base, Italy in support of Operation Deny Flight and Operation Joint Endeavor.
-In February 1998, the squadron deployed 18 F-15Es and over 200 personnel to Kwangju Air Base and Taegu Air Base, both in Korea.
+From October 1995 until January 1996 the squadron deployed 8 F-15Es and 193 personnel to Aviano Air Base, Italy in support of Operation Deny Flight and Operation Joint Endeavor.
+In February 1998 the squadron deployed 18 F-15Es and over 200 personnel to Kwangju Air Base and Taegu Air Base, both in Korea.
 While there, the unit flew 1200 joint combat training sorties.
 Personnel and aircraft redeployed in June 1998.

 In 2001 the 90th began a series of deployments which took members of the squadron to the Middle East and Southwest Asia.
 In March of that year, the 90th participated in a 90-day deployment in support of Operation Northern Watch, patrolling the northern No-fly zone in Iraq.
 The squadron sent 154 personnel and 10 F-15Es to Incirlik Air Base, Turkey and returned to Elmendorf on 9 June 2001.
-Later that year, in October, 18 F-15Es were deployed to Kwangju Air Base, Korea, in support of Afghanistan operations.
+In October that year, 18 F-15Es were deployed to Kwangju Air Base, Korea, in support of Afghanistan operations.
 While deployed pilots flew practice strike missions and provided long-range interdiction strike capability in the region during the absence of the USS Kitty Hawk (CV-63), they also flew missions over South Korea and repaired base infrastructure while there.
 The squadron redeployed from 20 to 23 December.

 The 90th Fighter Squadron participated in an historic event on 4 September 2002.
 Two Royal Australian Air Force exchange officers, Flight Lieutenant Paul Simmons and Flight Lieutenant Tony Southwood, paired up to fly one of the 90th's F-15Es.
 This was the first time Australian pilots flew an American aircraft in the Pacific Theatre.

 In 2003 the squadron undertook another deployment in the Pacific in support of Operation Enduring Freedom.
 The 90th sent 18 F-15Es to bases in the Pacific, including Osan Air Base, Kunsan Air Base, (both in Korea), Kadena Air Base, Japan and Andersen Air Force Base, Guam.
 The deployment included 592 personnel from mid-February until mid-May.